 Cover batts are thin batts that are used to retain ceramic fibre used in kiln car bases or kiln walls.
 The batts provide a rigid surface protecting the soft fibre and reducing kiln dirt.

 Recesses can locate product on the batt, standardising product placement and preventing movement.

 Saw-tooth and flat-top grooves can stop circular products from rolling and help maintain straightness.
 Grooves also minimise contact between product and support, reducing contamination or sticking.

-Often used in roller kilns as the surface of a cast batt is smoother and harder than the pressed version; so, there is much less kiln dirt as a result of abrasion from the rollers than there is with a pressed batt.
+Often used in roller kilns as the surface of a cast batt is smoother and harder than the pressed version, resulting in less kiln dirt being created to abrasion from the rollers.

 Used to support large circular product such as grinding wheels or electrical insulators.